Skip to Content

 Trade-off: Need to wait for operator to process deactivate (usually a few hours).

-// Platform pre-generates keypairs and builds deactivate tree // After users receive distributed keys, they generate proof locally const payload = await voterClient.buildPreAddNewKeyPayload({ coordinatorPubkey, deactivates: preConfiguredLeaves, wasmFile, zkeyFile }); // Send transaction from any address await client.rawPreAddNewKey({ signer: anyWallet, d: payload.d, proof: payload.proof, nullifier: payload.nullifier, newPubkey: myKeypair.publicKey });
+// Round created in PrePopulated mode registrationMode: { pre_populated: { pre_deactivate_root: preDeactivateData.root, pre_deactivate_coordinator: { x: '...', y: '...' } } } // Platform pre-generates keypairs and distributes to users // Users generate ZK proof and register from any address const payload = await voterClient.buildPreAddNewKeyPayload({ coordinatorPubkey, deactivates: preConfiguredLeaves, wasmFile, zkeyFile }); await client.rawPreAddNewKey({ signer: anyWallet, d: payload.d, proof: payload.proof, nullifier: payload.nullifier, newPubkey: myKeypair.publicKey });

 Privacy Level: High.
 Same as add-new-key, but without waiting.